Physical work environment

 The procedure "Chemicals management at SLU" (SLU-196) applies to all of SLU.
 All chemicals are covered by the procedure.
 Local procedures are a supplement to this procedure.
 The procedure covers chemicals management, special requirements for certain chemicals, labelling and signage, storage, risk assessment, waste, chemical accidents and spillage.

-Klara, the chemicals management system
+The chemicals management system Ecobio Manager

-All chemicals used at SLU must be registered in Klara, the web-based chemicals management system.
-All SLU units that handle chemicals and chemical products have designated contacts who can register and change data in Klara about products used by their unit.
-To get access rights to Klara, you must first take a mandatory training course.
-It is an online course, and you need to log in using your AD account to access the page.
+All chemicals used at SLU must be registered in Ecobio Manager, the web-based chemicals management system.
+All SLU units that handle chemicals and chemical products have designated contacts who can register and change data in Ecobio Manager about products used by their unit.

+In Ecobio Manager, there are functions for inventory/registration, reporting, risk assessment, etc. There are also up-to-date safety data sheets for each product; that way, safety information is available to all users.
+All employees and students can search the safety data sheets.
+To get access rights to Ecobio Manager, you must first take a mandatory training course.
+You find a link to the training course under the Environmental training courses menu.
 Contact fysisk.arbetsmiljo@slu.se after completing the course to get access to Klara.
-The training is currently only available in Swedish.
+The training is available in both Swedish and English.

-In Klara, there are functions for inventory/registration, reporting, risk assessment, etc. There are also up-to-date safety data sheets for each product; that way, safety information is available to all users.
-Anyone who has logged in to an SLU website can search the safety data sheets.

 Contact: